Series Overview

 ];

 There's a cyclic pattern of dependency here.
 The first task won't execute because it depends on the second, and the second task is yet to be executed, but also depends on the first.
 The current system does not know how to resolve or reject this, hence it'll be stuck in an infinite loop.
-We can solve this by first checking if the tasks has a cycle.
+We can solve this by first checking if the tasks contain a cycle.

-A DFS Solution: detecting for cycles in dependencies.
+A DFS Solution: Detecting Cycles in Dependencies

-Depth-First Search algorithm (DFS) is a fundamental algorithm used to transverse or search through a tree or graph data structures.
+Depth-First Search algorithm (DFS) is a fundamental algorithm used to traverse or search through a tree or graph data structures.
 It's commonly used to find paths and cycles in graphs/trees.
 It works by starting at a "root" or a given node and exploring as deeply as possible along each branch before backtracking to explore unvisited paths.

 (Root)